jbferet/prospect/paper/paper.md

 ## Individual simulation with PROSPECT-D and PROSPECT-PRO

-This section illustrates how to run PROSPECT in forward mode in order to simulate leaf directional-hemispherical reflectance and transmittance from leaf structure parameter and a combination of chemical constituents.
+This section illustrates how to run PROSPECT in forward mode in order to simulate leaf directional-hemispherical reflectance and transmittance from the leaf structure parameter and a combination of chemical constituents.

 The variable `SpecPROSPECT` is automatically available as a dataframe when loading `prospect`.